-Applications are invited to make a submission to deliver the Project Conservation role as outlined in section 3.2.1
+Applications are invited to make a submission to deliver one or both of these contracts as outlined in section 3.2.

-We are looking for submissions up to but not beyond the amount specified for the advertised Project Conservation contract.
+We are looking for submissions up to but not beyond the amounts specified for each contract.
 Doncaster Museum Service will not be held responsible for any expense or losses incurred by the applicant(s) in the preparation and presentation of the quotation.